cliffordp/cliff-wp-plugin-boilerplate/README.md

 ### Highlights

-* Well documented throughout to help you get up and running quickly
+* Well documented throughout to help you get up and running quickly, favoring including everything and allowing you to delete what you don't need.
-* Uses Composer, Sass (.scss), npm, and gulp to build the plugin and its assets (minifying CSS and JS)
+* Uses [Composer](https://getcomposer.org/), [Sass (.scss)](https://sass-lang.com/), [npm](https://www.npmjs.com/), [gulp](https://gulpjs.com/), and [Babel](https://babeljs.io/) to build the plugin and its assets (CSS and JS), allowing us to serve both minified and non-minified sources, per `SCRIPT_DEBUG`, along with sourcemaps.
-* Displays a wp-admin error notice to administrators if the required version of PHP is not met
+* Displays a wp-admin error notice to administrators if the required version of PHP is not met.
-* Displays a wp-admin error notice to administrators if a required third-party plugin (e.g. WooCommerce) is not active
+* Displays a wp-admin error notice to administrators if a required third-party plugin (e.g. WooCommerce) is not active.
-* Easily add a new shortcode by extending the abstract `Shortcode` class and adding to the array of shortcodes in the `Manage_Shortcodes` class
+* Easily add a new shortcode by extending the abstract `Shortcode` class and adding to the array of shortcodes in the `Manage_Shortcodes` class.
-* Adds a wp-admin Settings page with a link to the plugin's options in the WordPress Customizer
+* Adds a wp-admin Settings page with a link to the plugin's options in the WordPress Customizer.
-* Includes a custom *Sortable Checkboxes* control in the WordPress Customizer and examples how to use it (unfinished)
+* Includes a custom *Sortable Checkboxes* control in the WordPress Customizer and examples how to use it (unfinished).
-* Includes a number of generally-helpful utility functions, such as getting all public post types, flattening an array of unknown dimensions, and option getters
+* Includes a number of generally-helpful utility functions, such as getting all public post types, flattening an array of unknown dimensions, and sane option setters and getters.
+* Uses Composer to zip the files for public distribution as an installable plugin, making sure to exclude build files and directories.

 ## Installation